MissMeg/twitch-faq/README.md

 * **Practice, Practice, Practice** Code a bit every day.
 Even if it is something small, try to do a bit each day.
 You will be surprised at the progress you make with this simple commitment.
 * **Find a Community** Whether it's here in the stream with me or elsewhere, find a group of people you can go to for help, guidance, etc.
 * **Measure Your Success Against Yourself** What did you learn today that you couldn't do or didn't know yesterday?
 Don't worry if you are progressing as fast as someone else, they are a completely different person with a different background, skill level, and time to dedicate to learning.
 Instead measure your success and achievements against your past self.

+## I have a question that is not on this FAQ.
+What do I do?

+Create an issue on this repo with your question.
+You can find the directions [here](https://github.com/MissMeg/twitch-faq/issues/1) and you can create a new issue [here](https://github.com/MissMeg/twitch-faq/issues).